ymyke/tessa/README.md

 ## Future Work

-This if an initial version.
+This is an initial version.
 There are a number of ideas on how to extend.
 Please leave your suggestions and comments in the [Issues section](https://github.com/ymyke/tessa/issues).